joris-pries/DutchDraw/README.md

 # BinaryBaselines

 BinaryBaselines is a Python package for binary classification.

+## Paper

+This package is an implementation of the ideas from INSERTONZEPAPER, where VERHAALWATWEINDEPAPERDOEN.

+### Citation
+If you have used the BinaryBaselines package, please also cite: INSERTONZEBIBTEX

 ## Installation